-Getting advised is an important part of your academic life.
-Each semester, you will meet with an advisor to review your current classes and plan for the upcoming semester.
+Being advised is an important part of your academic life and is necessary prior to registering for courses.
+Each semester, you will meet with your adviser to review your current classes and plan for the upcoming semester.

 ASU Performing Ensembles